albanmahmut/ContactApp/README.md

     https://www.jetbrains.com/idea/download/#section=windows
     When file is downloaded, follow the guid step by step.
-    Make sure that you select Eclipse IDE for JavaEE and the latest version.
-    (There is free ultimate version is awailable for students, follow the link: https://www.jetbrains.com/student/ Make sure that you select Eclipse IDE for JavaEE and the latest version.
+    (There is free ultimate version is awailable for students, follow the link: https://www.jetbrains.com/student/

 Maven